singnet/dnn-model-services/docs/users_guide/pneumonia-diagnosis.md

 The service makes prediction using computer vision and machine learning techniques.

-The service outputs True for images that has a probability to have pneumonia or False otherwise.
+The service outputs `"Pneumonia"` for images that has a probability to have pneumonia or "Normal" otherwise.

 ### How does it work?